Update: GSK Wants Generic Zofran Lawsuits Dismissed

 - 2 references to Duodenal Atresia – First part of the intestine is either absent or abnormally closed.

-- 2 references to Pyloric Stenosis – The valve between the stomach and small intestine is abnormally thick, blocking the passage of blood.
+- 2 references to Pyloric Stenosis – The valve between the stomach and small intestine is abnormally thick, blocking the flow of blood.

 - 2 references to Enterocolitis – Inflammation of the small intestine and colon.